dhammamagga/ticivara.github.io/html/pages/sanghati.md

 # Sanghati Sewing Guide

+Contents (wannabe)

+- Drawing and Cutting
+- Cutting the Borders
+- First Sewing
+- Joining the Layers
+- Joining the Khandhas
+- Borders

 ## Drawing and Cutting

 Cut off the length of the cloth and iron it, so that the cloth lies smooth and flat.